mozilla-platform-ops/relops-infra/ci-configuration-tools/taskcluster_cytoscape/cytoscape_viewer/README.md

 ## Usage

 You scroll around the display area by clicking and dragging.

-Zooming also works.
+Zooming also works (two finger scrolling on Mac).
+Make sure to hover over the elements you want to zoom in on (it zooms exactly on the cursor location).

 Click around and explore for now.
 Send me feedback.